v2sCollections/City-of-Dreams/Guides.md

 Save files can be found here> C:\Users\Your username\Saved Games\CD Projekt Red\Cyberpunk 2077 just copy the contents of this file and place it somewhere on your pc

 ![img](https://i.imgur.com/wAJUpeU.png)

+## Cybercheck

+Always double-check Vortex to make sure it uninstalled something properly during an update.
+You can check by doing the following.

+1) Purge mods in Vortex this will remove all the mods from the mod folder into the staging area.

+3) Go to the following location and check inside the "mod" folder.
+If you see any left over mods delete them.

+GOG>     Drive Letter:\Games\Cyberpunk 2077\archive\pc\mod
+Steam>   Drive Letter:\Games\Steam\steamapps\common\Cyberpunk 2077\archive\pc\mod
+Epic>    Drive Letter:\Epic Games\Cyberpunk 2077\archive\pc\mod

+4) Deploy the mods in Vortex